Looking back at a situation or event that occurred and having a clearer understanding of it and how it could have been done better.

 So what happens if instead the person has 20/40 vision?
 Well now this person’s acuity is worse, because the letters they see clearly at a distance of 20 feet, a person with normal acuity can see those same letters with just as much clarity at a distance of 40 feet.

 The point is that someone with 20/20 vision has good eye sight; they see things clearly.
 So with this expression, what’s being said is that if you look back at situations that went poorly, you can clearly see (thus, 20/20) what could have been done better.

-Alright, hopefully that was explained halfway decently… anyways, the eye chart that is called the ‘Snellen chart’ was published in the year 1862, and as mentioned it was used to measure a person’s vision acuity (though many ophthalmologists now use an improved version of this chart).
-Hence, I would assume that this saying originated sometime after the year 1862.
+Alright, hopefully that was explained halfway decently.
+Anyways, the eye chart that is called the ‘Snellen chart’ was published in the year 1862.
+As mentioned, it was used to measure a person’s vision acuity (though many ophthalmologists now use an improved version of this chart).
+Hence, I think it’s safe to assume that this saying originated sometime after the year 1862.

-Interestingly, the first use of the phrase in print that I could find does indeed come long after that year.
-It’s printed in a newspaper called The Canberra Times, 1986.
-There’s a part in it where chess moves are being discussed, and there’s a line that reads:
+Interestingly, the first use of the phrase in print (that I could find) comes from a newspaper called The Canberra Times, 1986.
+To give some context, chess moves are being discussed and there’s a line that reads:

 “Hindsight is always 20-20, but anyway bxc6 is better.”

 - I have a bad stomach ache.
-Hindsight is obviously 20/20, but I should not have eaten so much pizza for lunch.
+Now, hindsight is obviously 20/20, but I really should not have eaten all that pizza for lunch.

-Note: If you have a particular phrase in mind that you are looking for, then just use the menu up top.
-Choosing a letter will take you to a list of sayings.
-If you’re not able to find the one you want, don’t worry, more idioms are being added, so check back another time.
+Note: Do you have a particular phrase in mind that you are looking for?
+If so, all you have to do is use the menu at the top to find it.
+Choosing one of the letters will take you to a list of sayings.
+If you can’t find the one you’re looking for, don’t worry, more idioms are being added, so check back another time.